sashadt/docs/docs/oas.md

 ![](images/Workflow.png)

 - OAS is enabled to stream-in data from Apache Kafka.
-Any datasource can send the applicable data for analysis into Kafka.
+Any datasource can send the applicable data for analysis into a Kafka topic.
-- The Online Analytics Service takes this real-time feed of data from Apache Kafka, computes, and makes it ready for querying.
+- The Online Analytics Service takes this real-time data-feed from Apache Kafka, computes and aggregates to generate derived data, and makes it ready for querying.
-- OAS Dashboards service can query on OAS in real time through DT gateway.
+- OAS Dashboards service performs queries on OAS in real time using REST APIs via the DT gateway.

-OAS can be specified as a service for an application and managed from the Services page.
-For more details, refer to [Services](services.md)
+OAS can be specified as a required service for an application and managed from the [Services](services.md) page.

 # Packaging OAS